Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 What goes on behind the scenes of generating a seed phrase?

-The process of generating a seed phrase starts with generating random data, called entropy.
-The entropy is then run through a hashing function, specifically SHA256, to generate the checksum.
+In a nutshell, the process of generating a seed phrase starts with generating random data, called entropy.
+The entropy is then run through a hashing function - specifically SHA256 - to generate a checksum.
 Part of the checksum is then added to the random data.
 The resulting output is then split into chunks of 11 bits, where each 11-bit chunk maps to a single word on the BIP39 word list.

 How much entropy should your seed phrase have?

-Which is more random?
-Rolling 1 dice, or rolling 2 dice?
-Since 2 dice have more possible outcomes, the measurement of randomness is higher.
+Which offers more randomness: rolling 1 die, or rolling 2 dice?
+Since 2 dice have more possible outcomes, the randomness is higher.
 It is the same for your seed phrase.
-The more words that are in your seed phrase, the higher the entropy will be.
+The more words that are in your seed phrase, the higher the entropy.

 To successfully generate a seed phrase, the entropy generated has to fit certain parameters.
 The random data must be between 128 bits and 256 bits of entropy, and divisible by 32.